 Trusteeship is a rewarding way to volunteer and members looking for continuing development should certainly consider becoming a Trustee.
+You don't need any prior experience and training will be provided.

 The current Trustees would like to hear from you if you think you may be interested in potentially taking on this role.
-Please contact Lisa Hoy at Human Resources if you would like more information.
+Please contact Kuldeep Balu at Human Resources if you would like more information.